momentum-mod/docs/_posts/commands/2020-05-01-mom_mapcfg_print.md

   - printout
 ---

-Prints out the commands/variables storedin the mapcfg for the current map.
+Prints out the commands/variables stored in the mapcfg for the current map.